Making a Murderer: Comments by other involved parties

 not even close to what really happened.
 Everybody has their own side of a story.
 That is the Avery family's side of the story.
 I wouldn't expect it to be different.
 They think he is innocent.
 I am not surprised.
 I am surprised that someone would put that together in that way and have it [be] one-sided."
 She added that Avery is "100 percent guilty.
 No doubt about it."

 Halbach's cousin-in-law, Jeremy Fournier, described the documentary as "very one-sided" and feels that viewers are "only getting one side of the story."

 Beerntsen, whose testimony contributed to the wrongful conviction of Avery for rape, declined to be interviewed for Making a Murderer.
 Beerntsen had previously apologized to Avery, in 2003, after learning of his exoneration; they later met and collaborated on The Forgiveness Project.
 In a 2016 interview, Beerntsen said she had watched the show and that its portrayal of her case was accurate.
 However, as to the murder of Halbach, Beerntsen expressed that she was "not convinced" of his innocence, and that she had refused to speak to the documentary's producers for being "too close with Avery’s family and attorneys".

+Second Steven Avery documentary

+In 2023, The Daily Wire released Convicting a Murderer, produced and hosted by Candace Owens criticizing how the Netflix documentary handled the case.